Here’s a little-known secret about me – and by “little known”, I mean literally no one knows it, not even my husband:

-If you’ve never seen a Von Trier movie, you’re missing out.
+If you’ve never seen a Von Trier movie, you’re missing out and also don’t ever watch one.
 They are SO fucked up.
 I can’t even say that I’ve ever liked a Von Trier movie, but any time I know he’s the writer/director, I have a compulsion to watch what new boundary-disregarding story he’s created.
-And the movie stays with me long after it has ended.
-Sometimes only because I’m thinking “what the fuck?”, still trying to process.
+The movie usually stays with me long after it’s ended.
+Sometimes only because I’m thinking “what the fuck?” and still trying to process.

 I suppose there is something copacetic to how I feel about Von Trier movies and how attracted/unattracted I am to Matt Dillon.